-The end of a relationship can mean that one partner may need spousal support from the other.
-This is due to differences in income or one party staying home to care for the children, or foregoing their income-earning abilities for other reasons.
+The end of a relationship can mean that one spouse needs spousal support from the other.
+This may be due to differences in income, and/or a spouse having made sacrifices for the sake of the relationship, such as staying home to raise children.
 Spousal support in Vancouver is governed by the Spousal Support Advisory Guidelines, which apply across Canada, and can be found here.

-Spousal support is not an automatic right like child support, however, as entitlement must be established first.
-Whether or not a spouse can establish entitlement is a complex legal question, and there are no easy answers – therefore obtaining legal counsel on the issue of spousal support is important.
+Spousal support is not an automatic right like child support as entitlement must be established first.
+Whether or not a spouse can establish entitlement is a complex legal question, and there are no easy answers – therefore obtaining legal counsel on the issue of spousal support is essential.

-Once entitlement has been established, the spouse needing support may receive a lump-sum or series of payments, but spousal support is not necessarily paid for an indefinite period of time.
+Once entitlement has been established, the spouse needing support may receive a series of monthly payments (most common), a lump sum, or sometimes a combination of these two.
 The length of time that support will be paid depends on the ages of the children and the length of the relationship.

-I will provide you with all of the relevant spousal support information so that you will be well informed about your rights and you and your spouse’s obligations.
-I strive to resolve your spousal support issues out of court by providing you with lower cost and more efficient options for resolution such as mediation, Collaborative Divorce, and lawyer-assisted negotiation.
+- I will help you resolve your spousal support issues out of court by providing you with cost-effective and efficient options such as mediation, Collaborative Divorce, and lawyer-assisted negotiation.

 Frequently Asked Questions